Turritopsis rubra: Diet

 The crimson jellyfish's diet is unique, like many of the Hydrozoa class, because they are omnivores, which is very rare in the animal kingdom.
 Only about 3% of the animal kingdom are omnivores, including humans.
 The creature consumes both animals and other plants alike as long as the target is small enough to be eaten.
 Their diet consists of animals such as cretaceous zooplankton, copepods, fish eggs, mollusks, and larvae.
 The larvae preyed on can include larvae of other jellyfish species as jellyfish are often both prey and predator across species.
 The crimson jelly also consumes small phytoplankton such as diatoms and algae.
 The size of the jellyfish is its limiting factor when searching for food because the creature is so small.
 Jellyfish are also extremely simple creatures with very few organs, this leads to efficiency in their daily routines.
 This is why jellyfish consume food and excrete waste from the same entry point in their bodies.
 The crimson jellyfish uses its mouth to both consume food and excrete waste.
 The mouth is located directly under the gonads and stomach with no other parts of a digestive tract being needed for this process.

 Predation

 Small jellyfish are often preyed on because of their simple composition.
 The crimson jellyfish is no exception being made up of only 5% matter and 95% water.
-Without any defense mechanisms towards larger predators and a top speed of only about 8 kilometers per hour, the crimson jellyfish is prone to high levels of predation.
+Without any defense mechanisms towards larger predators and a top speed of only about 8 kph, the crimson jellyfish is prone to high levels of predation.
 Predators can differ based on location, but are common regardless of environment.
 In deeper waters, larger jellyfish and fish such as tuna, swordfish, and even some shark species can hunt large swarms of crimson jellies.
 In shallow coastal waters, predators can range from seals, to penguins, and even sea turtles.
 On the ocean floor, the Turritopsis rubra faces masses of sea anemones which can threaten both medusae and polyps.
 Although the jellyfish has no defense mechanisms or behavioral patterns to defend itself, the speed of its reproduction abilities keep the Southeastern Pacific well populated.